-Cicadas “eat” something called xylem (sap), which is a watery tree fluid containing amino acids and minerals.
+Cicadas “eat” / drink something called xylem (sap), which is a watery tree fluid containing amino acids and minerals.
 Cicadas drink rather than eat.

 People probably ask “what do cicadas eat” because they are afraid that cicadas will eat their flowers and garden fruits and vegetables.
 Cicadas lack mouth parts that can chew and swallow vegetation.
 Your tomatoes and marigolds are safe.

 How does a cicada drink xylem?
 The cicada’s mouth parts (aka rostrum or beak) are in the shape of a straw, which can pierce rootlets, roots and branches.

 - The labium form the outside of the beak of the cicada; inside the labium is the stylet which is comprised of the mandibles and maxillae, which the cicada uses to pierce plants and drink their sap.

 - The labrum connects the labium to the rostrum…